Options Strategies: Collar

 If Volatility Decreases: Effect Varies

 The effect of an increase or decrease in the volatility of the underlying stock may be noticed in the time value portion of the options' premiums.
-The net effect on the strategy will depend on whether the long and/or short options are in-the-money or out-of-the-money, and the time remaining until expiration.
+The net effect on the collar option strategy will depend on whether the long and/or short options are in-the-money or out-of-the-money, and the time remaining until expiration.

 Passage of Time: Effect Varies

-The effect of time decay on this strategy varies with the underlying stock's price level in relation to the strike prices of the long and short options.
+The effect of time decay on the collar option strategy varies with the underlying stock's price level in relation to the strike prices of the long and short options.
 If the stock price is midway between the strike prices, the effect can be minimal.
 If the stock price is closer to the lower strike price of the long put, losses generally increase at a faster rate as time passes.
 Alternatively, if the underlying stock price is closer to the higher strike price of the written call, profits generally increase at a faster rate as time passes.

 Alternatives before expiration?